 So where’s it all going?

-Less than six percent of all retail sales are currently made on-line — a reassuring stat for traditional retail businesses.
-And yet Amazon is on its way to becoming a Trillion dollar company.
+Less than 20 percent of all retail sales are currently made on-line — a reassuring stat for traditional retail businesses.
+And yet Amazon is on its way to becoming a 2 trillion dollar company.
+That’s trillions, with a T.

 If your product line and/or brand appeals to women you have to work hard to establish an emotional connection and emulate the mall experience as close as possible.
 But realize, e-commerce will never replace the real thing.